dmay/amazon-q-developer-cli/planning/prompts.md

 When marking a task as completed - just update `[ ]` to `[x]`, do not modify the task itself.

-**IMPORTANT** Refer to "# How to build the Q-CLI project" when you need to do `cargo check` **IMPORTANT** Refer to "## Build analysys process - using simple sub-agent" instructions to analyze results
+**IMPORTANT** Refer to "# How to build the Q-CLI project" when you need to do `cargo check` **IMPORTANT** Refer to "## Test process" in the same section when you need to do `cargo test` **IMPORTANT** Refer to "## Build analysys process - using simple sub-agent" instructions to analyze results And use command templates exactly as provided, no modifications!

 ----